Virtual Private Network: A guide for users

 How does a VPN work?

 A VPN works by creating a secure, encrypted connection—known as a VPN tunnel—between your device and the VPN server.
+One of the protocols used to create these secure VPN tunnels is the Secure Socket Tunneling Protocol (SSTP), which offers high-level encryption and is natively integrated into Windows OS.
 When you send data over the internet, it is split into packets.
 These packets are then encrypted by the VPN software on your device and sent to the VPN server.

 The VPN server decrypts these packets and sends them onto their final destination on the internet.
 The server then receives the response from your destination, encrypts it, and sends it back to your device.
 This process ensures that your data remains secure and private, even on public, unsecured networks.